MSingerLab/COMETSC/docs/source/quickstart.rst

     Online version of COMET, turning this on will produce a run as if it were submitted to the interface.
 This limits the run to looking at the 15 largest clusters.

+-skipvis (Boolean)

+    Setting this to true will skip the visualization section of the tool.
+Useful for speeding things up or if a user does not have coordinates to use. **Please Note:** The tool stilll expects an input for the visualization file, so just use anything that will fill that spot.
+Can be an empty text file or even one of the files already in use (e.g. cluster file), it will not be used.

 Troubleshooting